-Juan Martínez is associate provost for diversity and international programs and professor of Hispanic studies and pastoral leadership.
-Since coming to Fuller in 2001, Dr. Martínez has also served as director of the Center for the Study of Hispanic Church and Community.
+Juan Martínez is vice provost and professor of Hispanic studies and pastoral leadership.
+Since coming to Fuller in 2001, Dr. Martínez has also served as associate provost for diversity and international programs and as director of the Center for the Study of Hispanic Church and Community.
 Among other topics, his current research focuses on the history of Latino Protestantism, Latino Protestant identity, ministry in Latino Protestant churches, Latino and Latin American Anabaptists, and transnational mission among US Latinos.

 Martínez joined Fuller from the Latin American Anabaptist Seminary in Guatemala City, Guatemala, where he served as rector for nine years.
 A Mennonite Brethren pastor, Martínez also has experience in church planting and teaching in both religious and secular venues.
 He served as director of Hispanic Ministries for the Pacific District Conference of the Mennonite Brethren Church and of Instituto Bíblico del Pacífico, a Mennonite Brethren Bible Institute.